mkonicek/coding-time/content/blog/figma/index.md

 ## 6. Experience after joining

-What else did I find out since I joined Figma in September 2021?
+What else did I find out since joining Figma in September 2021?

 Every single person I met at Figma I would want to work with again.